VorTECHsa/python-sdk/docs/endpoints/freight-metrics/tonne-miles.md

 The Voyages Time Series Endpoint, using `breakdown_property: ‘tonne-miles’`, is used to retrieve the tonne-miles data as a time series.
 You can find detailed information regarding the Voyages Time Series Endpoint [here](/endpoints/voyages_timeseries).

-You can find more information regarding the methodology for tonne-miles here (link to API docs).
+You can find more information regarding the methodology for tonne-miles here [here](https://docs.vortexa.com/reference/intro-freight-metrics).

 Example - daily tonne miles for vessels leaving Rotterdam between 26th and 30th April 2022: